childmindresearch/synthdata/apps/presidio/QUICK_START_GUIDE.md

 - **Disconnect the machine from the internet** before loading or processing PHI
 - When finished, **close the browser tab and explicitly terminate the Streamlit process** in the terminal (Ctrl+C) before reconnecting the machine to any network
-- Consider running the monitoring script (see below) to verify no external connections

 ## Setup (One-Time, Requires Internet)